Notes on installing archlinux from scratch

 Most of the configuration parameters are stored through dotfiles that stay in

 the home directory.
-To handle this set of files, we use the dotfiles
+To handle this set of files, we use the dotfiles tool to

 sync a given repository of files with the home directory.
-To install dotfiles
+To install dotfiles,

-you need to have python-pip
+you need to have python-pip installed (see 7.4)

 pip install --user dotfiles

-binary is installed within ~/.local/bin
+dotfiles binary is installed within ~/.local/bin directory.
+Either export

-this directory to your path and run dotfiles
+this directory to your path and run dotfiles by typing

 Then, you need to checkout the repository of dotfiles that you can find https://github.com/xgarrido/dotfiles.